 The University of Groningen estimates the average student will require €500 to €700 a month for rent and food.
 Books, insurance, and other fees will add to the price of university attendance.

 Foreign students will need to prove they can cover these costs when applying for a Dutch residence permit.
 While both European and international students are permitted to work while studying, restrictions and rules apply (read about Dutch work permits).
-Scholarships and grants may be available to help students with the cost of study.
+Scholarships and grants in the Netherlands may be available to help students with the cost of study.

 International Service Desk